eth-cscs/cscs-reframe-tests/config/systems-firecrest/README.md

 # Select the base directory on the system where the tests will be running from
 FIRECREST_BASEDIR=

+# In case the tests need compilation you have to pass this in the command in order to build them in the remote partitions
+reframe ... -Sbuild_locally=0
 ```

 The processor autodetection can be really slow, so we recommend to skip it for now.
 It also requires a version of Reframe with this bugfix: https://github.com/reframe-hpc/reframe/pull/3094